 “I’ve now got a very open mind after that conversation and may need to rethink how I approach [my work].
 I’ve really learnt something today.”

-– Department of Environment and Energy staff
+– Department of Agriculture, Water and the Environment staff

 “I admire the science and knowledge that’s come into this room … it’s so wonderful to meet people who are passionate … about their science, or their Country, community or knowledge, and to come together in the room today.”